longevityframework/longevity/manual/ptype/properties.md

 layout: page
 ---

+TODO: need to point out that the PType has to be in the Subdomain before the Prop can be used in certain ways

 In our `PType`, when we talk about the fields of the `Persistent` type, we talk about properties, or `Props`.
 Properties follow a path from the root, and take on the type of that field in the root.
 Here